AndreaDejanGrande/Triglav/doc/MINING.md

 Delete any .bin files so you're starting from scratch and see what bins get generated.

-First try without any thread concurrency or even shaders, as sgminer will try to find an optimal value
+First try without any thread concurrency or even shaders, as Triglav will try to find an optimal value

-    sgminer -I 13
+    triglav -I 13

 If that starts mining, see what bin was generated, it is likely the largest meaningful TC you can set.
 Starting it on mine I get: